 Tasteful overdubs for country, folk, indie rock, and experimental projects.
 Pedal Steel, Lap Steel, and Electric Bass.
 I'm a mixing engineer, too.

 Whether it’s finding that perfect, singable melody or ripping a solo, my greatest joy is to serve the song.
-As a session player, I've recorded on over 30 albums with artists from Mexico, France, UK, USA, and Germany.
+As a session player, I've recorded on over 30 albums with artists from Mexico, France, UK, USA, Canada, and Germany.
 I have performed on stages from Red Rocks Amphitheater to the smallest dive bars with over 30 bands in the US and Canada and have been direct support for acts as disparate as Whitey Morgan, RJD2, Darlingside, Timber, Timbre, and Marshall Crenshaw.